 Tips for Air Travel

 Airports and airplanes have their own hazards when it comes to your feet.
-Be sure to wear socks with your shoes or sandals so when you go through security.
-That way you aren't walking barefoot where other people with fungus and bacteria might have tread.
+Be sure to wear socks with your shoes or sandals so when you go through security you aren't barefoot.
+That way you'll avoid any fungus and bacteria where other travellers have tread.

 In addition to wearing compression socks on the plane--drink plenty of water, flex your feet and toes, take several walks, and avoid crossing your legs to reduce swelling and soreness.